Theory of topological spin Josephson junctions: Detection and Robustness

 where $a(\omega)=\int \dm t\, \expm^{-\im \omega t}a(t)$ and

 being the retarded correlation function associated with the observable $\hat{O}$ over the stationary state of the system $\langle\dots\rangle_0$.
 Above, $|n\rangle$ and $E_n$ are the many-body eigen-states and eigen-energies of the system, respectively, $F_n$ is the many-body occupation, while the $'$ index selects only the states $n\neq m$ in the summation.
-Note that all quantities are expressed in the interaction picture, and $\langle \hat{O}_\ssub{I}(\omega)\rangle_0$ is the expectation value of the observable $\hat{O}$ in the frequency space in the absence of the cavity.
+Note that all quantities are expressed in the interaction picture, and $\langle \hat{O}_\textsc{i}(\omega)\rangle_0$ is the expectation value of the observable $\hat{O}$ in the frequency space in the absence of the cavity.
 Since the energies $E_n$, as well as the matrix elements $\langle m|\hat{O}|n\rangle$ are functions of $\phi$, the entire correlation function will carry such a dependence too.
-In typical spectroscopic experiments, the input field $b_\mathrm{in}(\omega)\gg\langle\hat{O}_\ssub{I}(\omega)\rangle_0$ (large number of photons are sent into the cavity), and we can neglect this term in the following.
-Nevertheless, such contribution can become relevant in out of equilibrium situation, when it affects the photon number and photon statistics in the cavity.
+In typical spectroscopic experiments, the input field $b_\mathrm{in}(\omega)\gg\langle\hat{O}_\textsc{i}(\omega)\rangle_0$ (large number of photons are sent into the cavity), and we can neglect this term in the following.
+Nevertheless, such contribution can become relevant in out-of-equilibrium situations, when it affects the photon number and photon statistics in the cavity.
 We will not discuss such regimes here, but refer to Ref.~\cite{AftergoodPRB2019} for some details (along with the schematic of cQED setups).
-The effect of the correlation function on the cavity is as follows: the real (imaginary) part renormalizes the cavity frequency (decay rate).
+The effect of the spins on the cavity photons results in changes in both the resonance frequency $\omega_0$ and the quality factor (or $Q$ factor) of the cavity, which can be straightforwardly related to the correlation function as follows:

+implying quadratic dependence on the coupling strength $\beta$ of these quantities.
+This coupling depends on the specific implementation of our model, ranging from a tens of Hz for electron spins coupled directly to the magnetic component of an electromagnetic cavity, to tens of MHz in the case of superconducting qubits (in which case the coupling occurs via the electrical field of the cavity instead).